W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ::: details Simplified
 There always remains a part of your mind that is for God.
-The ego does not recognise that part of your mind.
+The ego does not recognize that part of your mind.
 The Holy Spirit knows that part of the mind and lives in that part of the mind.
 You are at home in that part of the mind.
 In that part of the mind you know peace.